JM-Weber/James-Weber/docs/long_view.md

-#### 2. What role will this change in atmospheric composition affect have on climate?
+#### 2. What role will this change in atmospheric composition have have on climate?
 Will this change exacerbate or oppose CO<sub>2</sub> driven warming?

-#### 3. How will the changing atmospheric composition influence the effectiveness of climate change mitigation strategies such as re/afforestation or marine cloud brightening?
+#### 3. How will changing atmospheric composition impact the effectiveness of climate change mitigation strategies such as re/afforestation or marine cloud brightening?